Exhibitions provide a unique opportunity to display your product or service to large numbers of potential customers.

 - A designer is essential for a space-only site.

-- Use a reputable company that knows what the organisers? rules are.
-In particular, you will be responsible for health and safety including fire risks.
+- Use a reputable company that is familiar with the rules, particularly around health and safety and fire risks.

 - Brief the designer on what you hope to achieve.
 If you plan to exhibit regularly, a modular stand that can be taken apart and re-used may be best.